What is asset lifecycle?

 The lifecycle of all physical assets can be broadly classified into these major stages:

-As you can see from the image above, the lifecycle of an asset does not begin on the day it is acquired.
+The lifecycle of an asset does not begin on the day it is acquired.
 Acquisition of assets is a major business decision, to be taken only after careful planning.

 What is asset lifecycle management (ALM)?